corby-dev/corby/README.md

 ## *Made in 🇷🇺 with ❤️.*

-Corby is a bot that aims to log any events that occur in your discord server and to moderate it, I am open to any of your pool requests
+Corby is a bot that aims to log any events that occur in your discord server and to moderate it, I am open to any of your pull requests

 **Right now in active development!**